IQSS/dataverse/scripts/spam/spamassassin/README.md

 You need to install spamassassin (and all its dependencies).
 On a RedHat-like box `yum install spamassassin` will likely  do.

-Make sure SpamAssassin TextCat plugin is loaded (this is for detecting the language and similar text manipulation; it's normally not enabled in SA distributions by default), by adding `loadplugin Mail::SpamAssassin::Plugin::TextCat` to `loadplugin Mail::SpamAssassin::Plugin::TextCat`.
+Make sure SpamAssassin TextCat plugin is loaded (this is for detecting the language and similar text manipulation; it's normally not enabled in SA distributions by default), by adding `loadplugin Mail::SpamAssassin::Plugin::TextCat` to `/etc/mail/spamassassin/init.pre`.

 You most likely want to enable auto-updates for SpamAssassin.
 See the documentation.